Introduction – HIV and STD risks

-- For an explanation of what AIDS is, click here.
+- For an explanation of what HIV and AIDS are, click here.

-- For an explanation of how HIV is contracted, click here.
+- For an explanation how HIV and AIDS are contracted, click here.

-- For an explanation of the risk of contracting HIV from specific acts of sexual intercourse, click here.
+- Also, for an explanation of the risk of contracting HIV from specific acts of sexual intercourse, click here.

 Rimming: oral-anal contact

 - You can get HIV by performing oral sex on your male partner.
 The risk is not as pronounced as it is with unprotected vaginal or anal sex, but oral sex clearly is a mode of transmitting HIV.

 - You are also at risk for getting other sexually transmitted infections (STIs), including herpes, syphilis, chlamydia and gonorrhea.

 - Using condoms during oral sex reduces the risk of contracting HIV and other STIs.

 - You reduce the risk of contracting HIV from oral sex if your male partner does not ejaculate in your mouth.